© Andrea Canter

 .
 June 19-20, Jim Rotondi and Dave Hazeltine in the Dunmore Room at Crooners Lounge

 .
-June 22-23, Twin Cities Jazz Festival (Dee Dee Bridgewater, Houston Person, Tia Fuller, more!) at Mears Park
+June 22-23, Twin Cities Jazz Festival (Dee Dee Bridgewater, Houston Person with Emmet Cohen, Tia Fuller, Nancy Harms, more!) at Mears Park

 .
 June 25, Hoaxer at Crooners Lounge